 A 12-month Student Accident Insurance Plan is required for all matriculated students (students in a program of study).
-Students will be automatically enrolled in the Accident-Only Insurance Plan, and billed an annual premium of \$16.
-The cost for this Accident Insurance is pro-rated (\$8.00) for students beginning in January.
+Students will be automatically enrolled in the Accident-Only Insurance Plan and billed a premium of \$16.

 This Accident Insurance policy will not meet the requirements for health insurance under the current federal guidelines.
 Brochures outlining the coverage details as well as enrollment cards are available in the Enrollment Center and at Cross Insurance Agency's webpage at www.crossagency.com/kvcc